openbmc/libmctp/docs/bindings/vendor-astlpc.md

 All control data is in big-endian format.
 MCTP packet data is transferred exactly as is presented, and no data escaping is performed.

+#### Negotiation of the Maximum Transmission Unit

+Version 1 of the protocol offers no mechanism for negotiation of the maximum transmission unit.
+The Rx and Tx buffers must be sized to accommodate packets up to the Baseline Transmission Unit, and the implementation assumes that the MTU is set to the BTU regardless of the values of `rx_size` and `tx_size`.

+Version 2 of the protocol exploits the `rx_size` and `tx_size` fields in the control region to negotiate the link MTU.
+Note that at the time that the MTU is under negotiation the protocol version has not been finalised, so the process is necessarily backwards-compatible.

+The relevant property that each endpoint must control is the MTU of packets it will receive, as this governs how the remote endpoint's packetisation impacts memory pressure at the local endpoint.
+As such while the BMC MUST populate `rx_size` for backwards compatibility with version 1, the host MAY write `rx_size` without regard for its current value if the host supports version 2.
+The BMC controls the value of `tx_size`, and MAY choose to adjust it in response to the host's proposed `rx_size` value.
+As such, when `Channel Active` is set by the BMC, the host MUST read both `rx_size` and `tx_size` in response to ensure both the BMC and the host have a consistent understanding of the MTU in each direction.
+It is convention for `rx_size` and `tx_size` to be set to the same value by the BMC as part of finalising the channel, though it is not invalid to have asymmetric MTUs.

+For all protocol versions, the following properties must be upheld for the Rx and Tx buffers to be considered valid:

+* Intersect neither eachother nor the control region
+* Not extend beyond the window allocated to MCTP in the LPC FW address space
+* Must accommodate at least BTU-sized payloads

+The BMC MAY choose to fail channel initialisation if these properties are violated in the negotiation process.

 ### KCS Control